hydrology-tep/documentation/source/community-guide/group.rst

 	:figclass: img-border
 	:scale: 80%

-The list of all Tep Urban groups will be displayed, with information about users of this group.
+The list of all Tep Hydrology groups will be displayed, with information about users of this group.

 .. figure:: ../includes/groups.png
 	:align: center